SSWConsulting/SSW.Rules.Content/rules/report-bugs-and-suggestions/rule.md

 Figure: Good example - We can easily identify more the one way to improve the UX and there's a clear suggestion to action
 :::

-### Videos can make things extra clear

-Better than a good description is a screen recording.
+Better than a good textual description of a bug report is a screen recording.
 This should be followed for a more detailed report.
 Use [Snagit](http://www.techsmith.com/snagit.html) or [Camtasia](/production-do-you-know-how-to-start-recording-with-camtasia) to record your screen.

 `youtube: https://www.youtube.com/embed/y9vsGY1hYN0`